 Kyal felt that Apollo, the family husky, deserved some healthy home-made treats, after doing online research on recipes, his first batch of cookies was a huge success.
-As Apollo firmly chose Kyal’s home made biscuit over a commercial treat.
-Anna offered to find a café that would be prepared to trial Kyal’s dog biscuits with their customers.
-Bolt Coffee in Hazelemere is a dog friendly café, was approached.
+Apollo firmly chose Kyal’s home made biscuit over a commercial treat.
+Anna from Rocky Bay approached Bolt Coffee, a dog friendly café to trial Kyal’s dog biscuits.

 Steve, owner of Bolt Coffee was happy to give Kyal’s biscuits a one week trial.
 Kyal delivered a sample batch and every single biscuit sold.
 Bolt Coffee soon became the first stockist, followed by the family’s dog groomer ‘Puppy Love’ and many others followed suit.
 Some local businesses that sell Kyal’s cookies by the jar include Syd and Phyllis, Cafe Mojo, Urban Grind on Royal and The Organic Circle.
 There is also larger stockists that sell by the bag, including the Garden Café, The Robot Bun Factory, Mr Bones and Canine Unleashed Doggy Day care.